 Senior geospatial analyst

-Climate change is an ever-increasing challenge and as awareness grows, so does the need for research and data interpretation.
+Climate change is an ever-increasing challenge and, as awareness grows, so does the need for research and data interpretation.
 Anna describes a recent project she has led interpreting data for part of the Bank of England’s stress test to assess climate risk and financial stability.
-“This sort of analyses are key for moving forward and ensuring that geohazards, particularly shrink–swell subsidence, are properly considered and mitigated for” says Anna.
+‘These sorts of analyses are key for moving forward and ensuring that geohazards, particularly shrink–swell subsidence, are properly considered and mitigated for,’ she says.

 Her next tasks are to contribute to COP26, the major climate change conference in Glasgow this year, and to bring together research in groundwater flooding with climate data.
 In between balancing all these activities, Anna loves to spend time with her young family and walking the family cockapoo, Coco.